neilkimmett/articles/2013-11-07-nsformatter.md

 If the same formatter is privately implemented across several classes, one could either expose it publicly in one of the classes, or implement the static singleton method in a category on `NSNumberFormatter`.

 * * *

+If your app deals in numbers or dates, `NSFormatter` is indespensable.
+Actually, if your app doesn't... then what _does_ it do, exactly?

+Presenting useful information to users is as much about content as presentation.
+Invest in learning all of the secrets of `NSNumberFormatter` and `NSDateFormatter` to get everything exactly how you want them.

+And if you find yourself with formatting logic scattered across your app, consider creating your own `NSFormatter` subclass to consolidate all of that business logic in one place.

+> [FormatterKit](https://github.com/mattt/FormatterKit) has great examples of `NSFormatter` subclasses for addresses, arrays, colors, locations, ordinal numbers, time intervals, and units of information.